Outside the UK

 Large sewage clarification plants, such as the urban drainage department of Stuttgart, recycle their sludge in mono-combustion plants.
-GEMÜ valves are used in the plant design ensure the safety and reliability of processes when it comes to drying sludge.
+GEMÜ valves used in the plant design ensure the safety and reliability of processes when it comes to drying sludge.

-In light of the amendments to German ordinances on fertilizer and sewage, an increasing number of sewage clarification plant operators are faced with the question of what to do with the sludge.
+In light of the amendments to German ordinances on fertiliser and sewage, an increasing number of sewage clarification plant operators are faced with the question of what to do with the sludge.
 Large sewage clarification plants have begun to invest in sewage incineration technology for the conversion of sludge into energy.